seed-labs/seed-emulator/examples/scion/S02_scion_bgp_mixed/README.md

 In addition to the SCION layers we instantiate the `Ibgp` and `Ebgp` layers for BGP as well as `Ospf` for AS-internal routing.
 Note that the ScionRouting layer accepts global default values for options as constructor parameters.
  We use it here to decrease the loglevel from 'debug' to 'error' for all SCION distributables in the whole emulation if not overriden elsewhere.
 Also we change the mode for `LOGLEVEL` from `BUILD_TIME`(default) to `RUN_TIME` in the same statement.
+ Lastly we specify (as a global default for all nodes) that we want to use a local build of the `v0.12.0` SCION stack, rather than the 'official' `.deb` packages (`SetupSpecification.PACKAGES`).
+The SetupSpec is just an ordinary option and be overriden for ASes or individual nodes just like any other.

 ## Step 2: Create isolation domains and internet exchanges

 ```python